 There is no such place for an abusive or bullying leader.
 Nobody should be made to feel uncomfortable or like they must compromise.

 Many companies have such leaders, but you can inform your HR and teammates.

 It is still better to collect some documented proof to let someone know what is going on, especially if it continues for a long time.
 Don’t look at it as a typical issue or a consequence of the workplace, and learn to raise your voice.

 After every successful project, there is a strong support team.
 Few have a terrible habit of not exchanging words of appreciation.
-Real leaders recognize that they could be in trouble if groups abandoned them.
+Real leaders recognize that they could be in trouble if groups abandon them.

 Team members shouldn’t forget to ask for feedback as well.
-Complimenting your boss never goes out of the style.
+Complimenting your boss never goes out of style.
 This uplifts their confidence and makes them feel comfortable.

 Playing Among Favorites

-Sadly, it is human nature to get attached to some people than others with similar vibes.
+Sadly, it is human nature to get attached to some people more than others with similar vibes.
 This can lead to a problem for leaders when they favor one employee or promotes them on preference, not performance.

 Poor leaders and managers are present in many areas.
 Some are worse than others, but there is always a lighter solution before you throw any actions and go somewhere.

-Be cautious though.
+Be cautious, though.
 At the least, maintain a professional relationship which should be fine to have an excellent work-life balance.